What We Do

 - Reindeer Parade – Bringing Santa and his reindeer to the town every year to help kick off the crucial Christmas period.

-- Christmas advertising campaign incorporating bus, train and poster sites.
+- Christmas advertising campaigns incorporating bus, train and poster sites.

 - Website, twitter, Facebook feeds- using social media to promote your business.
 Working together with other town centre businesses to highlight the attractions of Hamilton.